xxh/xxh/README.md

 💤 Zsh shell — waiting portable build, help wanted.

+👴 Bash shell — this shell is almost everywhere.
+Probably the portable version is not needed.
+You can just create your entrypoint with your lovely functions.

 🔎 [Search xxh shell on Github](https://github.com/search?q=xxh-shell&type=Repositories) or [Bitbucket](https://bitbucket.org/repo/all?name=xxh-shell).

  💡  [Create your shell entrypoint](https://github.com/xxh/xxh-shell-sample) to use another portable shell.
-You can also just create portable entrypoint for bash shell with your lovely aliases, shortcuts and themes.

 ## Plugins